goyeet/AI-College-Assists/README.md

-custom plugin to install ai college assists api to your website
+A custom plugin to install ai college assists api to your website

-test
+Co-Authored by Clarissa Chen and Gordon Yee